Your firm. Your case.

 Every analysis your firm runs gets a second independent pass — same documents, same case context, fresh review.
 Divergences between the two passes are flagged for human review and recorded as part of your case file, instead of disappearing into one opinion you have no way to test.

-Texas Trust Code, Property Code, and Business Organizations Code embedded in the analytical prompts.
+Texas Trust Code, Property Code, and Business Organizations Code, built into the analysis.

 Scanned.
 Photographed.
 Faxed.
 Twice-photocopied.
 Read all the same.

-PDF text parsing first; for scans, photographs, and faxed exhibits, every page goes to a vision-language model that reads pixel-level content and transcribes it.
-Every document is SHA-256 hashed on ingest so the version that drove your analysis is the version you can prove later.
+Typed PDFs, scans, photographs, faxed exhibits, twice-photocopied pages — they are all read and transcribed the same way.
+And the version of each document that drove your analysis is the version you can prove later.
 You don’t pre-clean documents to make the platform happy.
 You upload what your client gave you.

 Every analytical step is anchored on a hash chain that doesn’t depend on TrustAI staying online.

-Every document ingested, every finding written, every cross-validation pass — appended to a SHA-256 hash chain, rolled into hourly Merkle trees, anchored to the Bitcoin blockchain via OpenTimestamps.
-The verification doesn’t require trusting Bonis Systems, doesn’t require TrustAI to still be online a year from now, and doesn’t require the platform you used to be the platform you go to court with.
+Every document ingested, every finding written, every cross-validation pass — appended to a tamper-evident chain and anchored externally, so the record stands on its own.
+Verifying it doesn’t require trusting Bonis Systems, doesn’t require TrustAI to still be online a year from now, and doesn’t require the platform you used to be the platform you go to court with.
 The audit trail is yours, externally verifiable, with public tooling.

 The same hash chain anchors the rest of TrustAI’s parent platform.
 One product goes away, the chain stays verifiable.
 That matters when a case ages out the normal product lifecycle and the underlying record still has to hold up.